cobalthq/cobalt-api-docs/versions/v2/content/webhooks.md

 ### Response

-On successful creation, a `201` response code will be returned.
-A response header, `Location`, will contain the URL within Cobalt API of the new webhook.
+You get a `201` response code for a successful request.
+The `Location` response header contains the URL of the new webhook within the Cobalt API.

 <aside class="notice">
 Multiple webhooks may not have the same name or URL within an organization.